 Chris Tinder has been the consummate Catholic school teacher with a gentleness and spirituality that lifts kids up and gently guides them to greater confidence in themselves.
 Chris is a classic fly-fisherwoman, and I know she will be casting her line deftly into her next career, wherever that takes her.

 Jenny Saldana is moving back to where she began: Special Education.
 We will miss her spirit, her energy, and her sense of how important it is to treat one another with kindness.
-Jenny is a whirlwind of compassion whom St. Pats will remember for a long time.
+Jenny is a whirlwind of compassion whom Saint Patrick Catholic School will remember for a long time.

 It is nearly time to say goodbye to this school year.
 There is a certain joy in that, even with the sadness of saying goodbye to these 6 women.
 We will celebrate the gifts and talents of our graduating 8th graders, and I hope they know that much of who they have become is because of the influence and model of their teachers.

 To all who are leaving us, students, families and colleagues, let us say thank you for all you are, be well, continue to serve God’s people everyday you can, and come back.